ContentMine/ebi_workshop_20141006/sessions/4_AMI/ami-chem_demo.md

 In this example we will use AMI's chemistry tools to analyse a paper and reconstruct semantic representations of the chemistry in it.

+We will extract data from the paper at four different levels:

+1. Automaticaly detecting chemical molecules in the text and extracting their semantic representation.
+2. Given a picture of a chemical molecule, extract the semantic representation.
+3. Given a paper, identify all the figures that contain chemical molecules and extract their semantic representation.
+4. Given a paper, identify all figures that contain reactions between chemical molecules and extract their semantic representation.

 ## Contents

 - [Software description](#software-description)